-A valid NSC/IEB/Cambridge qualification with admission for degree purposes.

-Subject requirements and the required Admission Point Score (APS) as indicated in the table below.
-The APS is calculated from the achievement levels obtained in six 20-credit NSC subjects.

-Life Orientation is excluded when calculating the APS.

-Conditional admission is based on Grade 11 final examination results, and final admission on the NSC/IEB performance in Mathematics, English and Physical Science, as well as the Veterinary Value Added Form (VSVAF).

-Additional admission criteria may be used including an interview and additional selection tests.
+- A valid NSC/IEB or equivalent qualification with admission for degree purposes. - Subject requirements and the required Admission Point Score (APS) are indicated in the table below.
+The APS is calculated from the achievement levels obtained in the six 20-credit subjects of the NSC. - Life Orientation is excluded when calculating the APS. - Conditional admission is based on Grade 11 final examination results, or equivalent, being the final results of the year preceding the last year of schooling, final admission on NSC/IEB or equivalent performance in Mathematics, English and Physical Sciences, as well as the Veterinary Science Value Added Form (VSVAF). - Additional admission criteria may be used including an interview and additional selection tests.

-School-leaving applicants who are conditionally admitted based on their Grade 11 results will forfeit their placement if their NSC APS is more than 2 points lower than the Grade 11 APS used for conditional admission.

-• Applicants with previous higher education exposure
+Applicants with previous higher education exposure

-There is an opportunity for students with previous higher education experience to also apply for the BVSc programme.
+• There is an opportunity for students with previous higher education experience to also apply for the BVSc programme.
 Placement in either the first or second year of the BVSc programme will depend on, among others, merit and subject choices.